-The Active Directory Users & Computers snap-in has been around since Active Directory was introduced with Windows Server 2000 (to get the full history of AD read this article).
-Two decades later, AD Users & Computers is still the most essential user management tool for most Windows admins.
+The Active Directory Users & Computers snap-in has been around since Active Directory was introduced with Windows Server 2000 (to get the complete history of Active Directory, read this article).
+AD Users & Computers is still the most essential user management tool for most Windows admins two decades later.

-AD Users & Computers is needed to manage all the user attributes that are authoritative in your local AD.
-This includes most attributes like naming, contact and location info.
-As this information is synchronized in one direction from your local AD to the Azure AD/Office 365 you must manage these properties in your local AD.
+The AD Users & Computers management console is needed to manage all the user attributes that are authoritative in your local AD.
+This includes most attributes like naming, contact, and location info.
+As this information is synchronized in one direction from your local AD to the Azure AD/Office 365, you must manage these properties in your local AD.

 The user (and group and contact) properties are synchronized using the Azure AD Connect synchronization tool on an ongoing basis.
 Information replicates to the connected Azure AD and from there can be utilized by various Azure resources like Exchange Online.

-For a deep dive in the replication of attributes from your on-premises AD to the Azure AD refer to this article.
+Refer to this article for a deep dive into the replication of attributes from your on-premises AD to the Azure AD.

-Some of the more exotic user attributes are used for mailbox configurations, e.g. proxyAddresses and targetAddress.
-By default, these particular attributes can’t be modified using Active Directory Users & Computers.
-This leads us to the next Office 365 administration tool.
+Some of the more exotic user attributes are used for mailbox configurations, e.g., proxyAddresses and targetAddress.
+By default, these particular attributes can’t be modified using the Active Directory Users & Computers tool.

 Office 365 Management – Exchange Admin Center

-To remove your on-premise hybrid Exchange server once and for all read this article.
+To remove your on-premises hybrid Exchange server once and for all, read this article.

-To configure actual mailbox properties we move on to the next Office 365 management tool:
+To configure actual mailbox properties, we move on to the following Office 365 management tool: